-Lebanon County couple charged after prolonged assault, abuse of five adopted children
+'A house of torture': Lebanon County couple charged after prolonged assault, abuse of five adopted children

-LEBANON, Pa. — Editor's note: The above video is from Dec.
-29.

-A Lebanon County couple is facing charges for prolonged assault and abuse of their five adopted children, according to the Lebanon County District Attorney's office.
+ANNVILLE TOWNSHIP, Lebanon — A Lebanon County couple is facing charges for prolonged assault and abuse of their five adopted children, according to the Lebanon County District Attorney's office.

 Stephanie Duncan, 43, and Robert Duncan, 44, are facing multiple counts of aggravated assault, simple assault, endangering the welfare of a child, and tampering or fabricating evidence while conspiring with one another to commit the crimes.

-According to the criminal complaint, the couple's adopted 11-year-old son was rushed to Hershey Medical Care on Jan.
+According to the criminal complaint, the couple's adopted 11-year-old son had to be rushed to Hershey Medical Care on Jan.
 13, requiring immediate medical care after being unresponsive and hypothermic.

+"Frankly, jail is a far better existence than what that 11-year-old boy dealt with," said Pier Hess Graf.
+"Frankly, if he had not gotten emergency medical care by the Hershey Medical Center team, he would have died.
+That little boy almost died twice while in their care.
+They could tell us he was hypothermic.
+He had prolonged exposure to the extreme cold.
+They could tell us he was severely dehydrated.
+There was bruising all over the little boy's body."

 An examination of the victim's body revealed bruises on his neck, shoulders, back, abdomen, hip, and genitals.